niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 Until now we assumed there was a guaranteed, constant return on our investment.
 Let us now instead assume that the return follows a distribution with mean \\( \mu \\) and variance \\( \sigma^2 \\).
 Heuristically we can not lose more than our complete investment - which would conflict with a [normally distributed](https://en.wikipedia.org/wiki/Normal_distribution) return.
 Instead we will assume a [lognormally distributed](https://en.wikipedia.org/wiki/Log-normal_distribution) return, which empirically works somewhat well for actual stock returns.

 The crucial part here is the relationship between the [arithmetic](https://en.wikipedia.org/wiki/Arithmetic_mean) and [geometric](https://en.wikipedia.org/wiki/Geometric_mean) mean.
 The geometric mean is always smaller than the arithmetic mean and the lower the volatility the smaller the difference between them becomes.
-Luckily there exists a simple formula of this relationship for the lognormal distribution:
+Luckily there exists a simple formula describing the relationship for the lognormal distribution:

 $$
   \mu_g = \mu_a - \sigma^2 / 2